emergenz/emergenz.github.io/index.md

 # ~~thoughts.~~
 A collection of random nonsense that I've accumulated over time.

+## Depressionsprävention
+Es gibt nur eine funktionierende Art der Depressionsprävention: So viel um die Ohren zu haben, dass man keine Zeit hat, über sein Leben nachzudenken.

+## Riseup
+Very interesting collective, might be very useful in the not-so-distant future.
+It feels like we are heading into very unstable times.
+A friend of mine told me that I am on the verge of insanity.
+Is it insane to think that our society is collapsing and democracy is getting undermined?
+Am I overdramatising recent events?
+There is a certain scent in the air that worries me, a irrational feeling of distress.
+What is my unconsciousness trying to tell me?

 ## Sharing is
 ~~caring~~ examining the probability of a net positive payoff and acting accordingly.